Victor Martins: Williams (2025–present)

+Endurance racing career

+FIA World Endurance Championship

+Martins partook in the WEC rookie test in November 2024 with the Alpine Endurance Team, driving the Hypercar at the Bahrain International Circuit.
+He completed the session fourth quickest, highest of the rookies.

+2026

+After three seasons in Formula 2, Martins switched to endurance racing in 2026, joining Alpine to compete in the FIA World Endurance Championship.

 Other racing

 Formula E

 In April 2023, Nissan announced that Martins would test for them in the Formula E Berlin rookie test.
 He then took part in the rookie pre-season test with the team for the 2023–24 season.

-World Endurance Championship

-Martins partook in the WEC rookie test in November 2024 with the Alpine Endurance Team, driving the Hypercar at the Bahrain International Circuit.
-He completed the session fourth quickest, highest of the rookies.
+Martins returned to Formula E machinery in March 2026, driving for Nissan during the Madrid rookie test.

 Race of Champions

 Martins competed in the 2025 Race of Champions, and he also drove for Team France alongside rally driver Sébastien Loeb.
 The duo won the Nations Cup.